Carlisle Canal: Railways

 By the autumn of 1846, the company was seriously considering converting the canal into a railway, and commissioned a report, which was produced in February 1847, and suggested the idea was feasible.
 They entertained the directors of the Newcastle and Carlisle Railway in May, and in July were instructed by the shareholders to begin negotiations with that company, or another of the railway companies with lines to Carlisle.
 Little progress was made, and the canal company and steamboat companies looked at ways to reduce costs, and thus lower their tolls.
 Despite the sale of the packet boat Clarence in 1847, and the withdrawal of the steamer service from Port Carlisle to Annan, passenger traffic remained good, but in April 1850 was affected by the introduction of cheaper fares to Liverpool, using the railway from Carlisle to Whitehaven, and a much shorter sea voyage from there to Liverpool.
-In March 1852 the company decided that the best option was to convert the canal into a railway, raised some money from shareholders and loan holders, and sought an Act of Parliament.
-Work began in June 1853, although the Act was not obtained until 3 August.
+In March 1852 the company decided that the best option was to convert the canal into a railway, raised some money from shareholders and loan holders, and sought an act of Parliament.
+Work began in June 1853, although the Port Carlisle Dock and Railway Act 1853 (16 & 17 Vict. c. cxix) was not obtained until 3 August.
 An omnibus service was used to ferry passengers between Carlisle and the steamers at Port Carlisle, and the canal closed on 1 August 1853.

-The Act wound up the canal company, and created the Port Carlisle Dock and Railway Company.
+The Port Carlisle Dock and Railway Act 1853 wound up the canal company, and created the Port Carlisle Dock and Railway Company.
 In less than a year, construction was completed, with the line opening for goods traffic on 12 May 1854.
 Passenger services followed on 22 June.
-A second Act of Parliament was obtained on 16 July 1855, to authorise the Carlisle and Silloth Bay Railway and Dock Company, with a working capital of £165,000.
+A second act of Parliament, the Carlisle and Silloth Bay Railway and Dock Act 1855 (18 & 19 Vict. c. cliii) authorised the Carlisle and Silloth Bay Railway and Dock Company, with a working capital of £165,000.
 Their railway left the Port Carlisle line at Drumburgh and ran to Silloth, where a dock to rival Maryport was constructed.
 The North British Railway leased both lines in 1862, and they all merged in 1880.
 The stub from Drumburgh to Port Carlisle became known as the Port Carlisle Branch, and lasted until 1 June 1932, when it closed.